GeoPredict: Leveraging Predictive Kinematics and 3D Gaussian Geometry for Precise VLA Manipulation: Conclusion

 \section{Conclusion}

-We presented \textbf{GeoPredict}, a geometry-aware VLA framework that enhances a continuous-action policy with predictive kinematic and geometric priors.
-By jointly learning future robot keypoint trajectories and forecasting workspace geometry through a predictive 3D Gaussian Splatting module with track-guided refinement, GeoPredict introduces future-aware structure into the transformer while keeping inference lightweight.
-Extensive experiments in simulation and real-world manipulation tasks show that GeoPredict consistently outperforms strong VLA baselines, particularly in settings requiring precise 3D reasoning, geometric robustness, and long-horizon physical consistency.
-We believe that incorporating such training-time predictive supervision provides a promising direction for developing more reliable, geometry-aware, and grounded VLA controllers.
+We presented \textbf{GeoPredict}, a geometry-aware VLA framework enhancing continuous-action policies with predictive kinematic and geometric priors.
+By forecasting robot trajectories and workspace geometry via track-guided 3DGS, GeoPredict introduces future-aware structure into the transformer while keeping inference lightweight.
+Extensive experiments show consistent superiority over strong baselines in tasks requiring precise 3D reasoning, geometric robustness and long-horizon physical consistency.
+While acquiring multi-view RGB-D and camera extrinsics presents scaling challenges, the increasing availability of calibrated depth in modern datasets and commodity hardware mitigates these concerns.
+Ultimately, our training-time predictive supervision provides a promising direction for reliable, geometry-aware, and grounded VLA controllers.